mighty-odewumi/mighty-odewumi/README.md

 Frontend Web/Mobile Developer
 ----------------------

 I am a dedicated and mission driven Frontend Developer with 2 years of experience using HTML5, CSS3, JavaScript, TailwindCSS, React and NextJS to craft seamless user interfaces.
-I also have about 1 year of experience using the Python language.
+I also have 2 years of experience using the Python language.
 I am currently learning React Native to be able to build scalable and functional cross-platform mobile applications.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [odewumimighty@gmail.com](mailto:odewumimighty@gmail.com)